 Require millionaires and billionaires pay their fair share into Social Security.
 Currently, workers have 12.4 percent taken out of each paycheck and contributed to the Trust Fund, half paid by the employer and half by the worker.
 This plan would require the wealthy to pay the same 12.4 percent on their investment and business income, by increasing the net investment income tax by 12.4 percent and applying it to certain business income not already covered by payroll taxes.

 Restore student benefits up to age 22 for children of disabled or deceased workers, if the child is a full-time student in a college or vocational school.
-This plan restores student benefits to help educate children of deceased or disabled parents that were eliminated in 1983.
+This plan would help educate children of deceased or disabled parents by restoring student benefits that were eliminated in 1983.

 Combine the Disability Insurance Trust Fund with the Old Age and Survivors Trust Fund, making Social Security’s funding more reliable for senior citizens and people with disabilities.

-SIGN NOW and show your support for expanding Social Security and saving it from Republicans!
+SIGN NOW and show your support for the Sanders, Warren, DeFazio plan to EXPAND Social Security!